heavysixer/heavysixer.github.com/_posts/2021-12-15-jargon-and-slang.md

 // => "1"
 var a = (1).toString();
 ```
-However, the number can also be implicitly coearsed into a string this way:
+However, the number can also be implicitly coersed into a string this way:

 ```javascript
 // => "1"